avilabiel/node-slate/source/includes/main.md

 ### Don't worry, we won't be offline
 Sometimes we want to understand every detail in the first read.
 Don't worry, you can get back here later.
 Use this documentation as a manual.

+### Check the Models
+If you are not sure about a field, just try to check the Models.
+Everything here is based on Entities!